Hirdyansh9/sps_speakerProfiling/README.md

 ## Results

-Refer to the [final report](report/final_report.md) for detailed performance tables:
+Refer to the final report for more details:

 | Model                 | Age RMSE | Gender Accuracy | Height RMSE |
 |-----------------------|----------|-----------------|-------------|